 We seek to:

-The Magic Village concept formed through a first discovery phase of human-centered design, with a consortium of community organisations based in Primrose Hill – led by The Primrose Hill Community Association and Transition Primrose Hill.
+The Magic Village concept formed through a first discovery phase of human-centered design, with a consortium of community organisations based in Primrose Hill – in collaboration with The Primrose Hill Community Association and Transition Primrose Hill.
 Trustees of which want the community to be – at the human level – smart, happy and modern.

-Divergent thinking has uncovered a range of Smart City technologies from across UK and Europe – the Brixton pound, the Hoxton Analytics footfall tool- tailored for use in a village environment which can be analysed, evaluated, fine-tuned and built upon.
+Divergent thinking has uncovered a range of Smart City (Smart Street or Smart Village) technologies from across the UK and Europe – working with the Brixton pound to validate local Blockchain Token, the footfall tool – tailored for use in a village environment which can be analysed, evaluated, fine-tuned and built upon, just to name a few.
 This amplification and hybridisation, combined with fresh innovations, will deliver a coherent proof of concept that enhances virtual and real-world experiences – resonating across the full breadth of Primrose Hill.

 We will use IDEO’s human-centered design methodology – tailored and simplified as a set of problem-solving techniques to involving a diverse set of stakeholders.